-In ‘Cardboard Boxes’ Lanoye has managed to deal with the banal subject of a boy’s unrequited love in a thoroughly unbanal way.
-This auto-biographical story retains its power because it is imbedded in the hilarious background of a childhood in Flanders around 1970: the sketches of the four women who raised him, his obsession with masturbation and the splendid characterisations of the priests who taught at his Catholic school.
+In ‘Cardboard Boxes’ Lanoye treats the mundane subject of an adolescent boy’s unrequited love in a thoroughly unmundane way.
+This autobiographical coming-of-age memoir is set against the hilarious background of a childhood in Flanders around 1970: the four women who raised him, his obsession with masturbation, and the merciless depiction of the priests who taught at his Catholic school.

-With his rich, melancholic style Lanoye has been able to create a modest monument for his first `touching' romance.
+With his rich, melancholic style, Lanoye has created a monument to his first romance.
 A convincing story on all counts.

 In addition portraying an array of wonderful personalities, Lanoye exposes the regressive, head-in-the-sand policies of a church-run education system in the face of mass disaffection.
 The comic asides connect boyhood infatuation and the author’s more serious societal concerns.

 This story of ‘mundane love’ is turned into a touching, strong and entertaining book.Vrij Nederland